mrpresidentjk/blog-examples/graphql-with-react/README.md

 ## About

-This example illustrates how you can use [GraphQL](https://graphql.org/) .NET and React.
+This example illustrates how you can use [GraphQL](https://graphql.org/) with .NET and React.

 ## Running the Application